eepgwde/spark-eg0/ppln1/README.md

 each message.
 This is the input to the LDA model.
 And it should be similar to that given by Spark in their *Clustering* example.

+The output of this stage is problematic.
+It is stored as a sparse array, but it is presented as a summary array.
+Ordinarily, it is not necessary to process the `features`, but it was discovered, that when the tokens are reduced to speed up the testing.

 ### LDA

 This derives Topics.
 These are defined as clusters of words that partition the messages in some near optimal way.